YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    };

 If you are using the environment variable gtm_dbkeys to point to the master key file for database encryption, please convert that file to the libconfig configuration file format as pointed to by the $ydb_crypt_config environment variable at your earliest convenience.
 In the latest version, the gtm_dbkeys environment variable and the master key file it points to are deprecated in favor of the ydb_crypt_config environment variable.
 Although the latest version supports the use of $gtm_dbkeys for database encryption, YottaDB plans to discontinue support for it in the very near future.
-To convert master key files to libconfig format configuration files, please download CONVDBKEYS.m from `Github <https://github.com/YottaDB/YottaDBdoc/tree/master/AdminOpsGuide>`_ and follow instructions in the comments near the top of the program file.
+To convert master key files to libconfig format configuration files, please download CONVDBKEYS.m from `GitLab <https://gitlab.com/YottaDB/DB/YDBDoc/blob/master/AdminOpsGuide/CONVDBKEYS.m>`_ and follow instructions in the comments near the top of the program file.

 +++++++++++++++++++++++++++++
 Network Link Between Systems